World ARC

 Costs

-The boat fee includes complimentary mooring before departure, immigration (not visa) fees, cruising permits, including the Panama Canal transit.
+The boat fee includes complimentary mooring prior to departure, immigration and cruising permit fees (excluding visas), and major transits such as the Panama Canal.
 For full details, request an information pack.

 World ARC Route